StephenPauwels/esp-uantwerpen/README.md

  [ChristophRonken](https://github.com/ChristophRonken) and
  [DanielleJongstra](https://github.com/DJongstra).

+ Thanks to [LenFeremans](https://github.com/LFereman) and other faculty staff for assisting us throughout this project.

 ## Features

 - Students can browse the projects, favorite them and express interest
-- Professors can publish project ideas with collaborators,
+- Professors can publish project ideas with collaborators
 - Smart recommendation system that is personal to each student
 - Integration of an existing LDAP system to support login of students and professors
 - Options for dark mode and different languages